MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 - As part of bot configuration, an **OAuth connection** is registered within the Azure Bot Service resource in Azure.

-    The connection contains information about the **identity provider** to use, along with a valid OAuth client id and secret, the OAuth scopes to enable, and any other connection metadata required by that identity provider.
+    The connection contains information about the **identity provider** to use, along with a valid OAuth client ID and secret, the OAuth scopes to enable, and any other connection metadata required by that identity provider.

 - In the bot's code, the OAuth connection is used to help sign-in the user and get the user token.